SASSCAL 2.0 research programme

 Duration: 01/08/2022 - 31/07/2025

-The project aims to systematically analyse the results from the SASSCAL1 programme (2013-2018) in order to find technological solutions for the countries of Southern Africa that are most affected by climate change.
+The project aimed to systematically analyse the results from the SASSCAL1 programme (2013-2018) in order to find technological solutions for the countries of Southern Africa that are most affected by climate change.
 The focus is on topics such as the secure collection of socio-economic data, the development of the population and how their needs can be met, the establishment of sustainable food production with sufficient water supply, the preservation of biodiversity and the collection of reliable climate and land management data.

-To this end, the VRPE project is designing a competence network that will enable the interaction of project design and development (PDDE) of the other SASSCAL 2.0 projects and the provision of the respective project results.
-In the PDDEs, the aim is to identify patterns in the data already collected that provide insight into the characteristics of climate change and its regional impacts in South Africa.
-Improvements in climate change adaptive capacity will require technological advancements to collect data with sensors or from cameras (visible and/or infrared), store and process information, transmit this information and computerised results to data centres, communicate with networked systems (Internet-of-Things), trigger actions through various channels and develop proposals to mitigate climate change and create resilient land management.
-All SASSCAL 2.0 teams work on solutions that are bundled via a virtual competence network (VRPE).
-The cooperation includes the development of solutions, products (or a prototype) as well as studies for and with other SASSCAL 2.0 projects.
+To this end, the VRPE project was designing a competence network that will enable the interaction of project design and development (PDDE) of the other SASSCAL 2.0 projects and the provision of the respective project results.
+In the PDDEs, the aim was to identify patterns in the data already collected that provide insight into the characteristics of climate change and its regional impacts in South Africa.

 Duration: 01/08/2022 - 31/07/2025